AshBuk/pic-share/README.md

 # 📸 PicShare

-> **A Technical Assignment Project** - Instagram-like photo sharing application built in 24 hours
+> **A Demo Project – Instagram-like photo sharing application built in 24 hours as part of a coding challenge

 </div>